patgerman/universal-logos-handbook/README.md

-# Universal Logos (UL) Handbook
+# 🌐 Universal Logos (UL) Project

-A free, open reference for a universal, machine–native + human–readable protocol for communication.
+**A free, open reference for a universal, machine-native and human-readable protocol for communication.**
-This repository publishes the Universal Logos (UL) Handbook and provides tools and guides for using it with modern AI models.
+This repository publishes the *Universal Logos (UL) Handbook* — a comprehensive guide to building semantic bridges between humans, artificial intelligences, and robotic systems.

-* * *
+---

-##  What is Universal Logos (UL)?
+## 📘 What is Universal Logos (UL)?

-Universal Logos (UL) is a dual-channel meta-language:
+**Universal Logos (UL)** is a dual-channel meta-language designed for clarity, logic, and interoperability.

-  * a canonical logical core for machines (UL/1 statements, S-expressions, JSON-like structures), and
+- **Machine channel:** canonical logical core (`UL/1` statements, S-expressions, JSON-like schemas)
-  * a surface gloss for humans (natural-language-readable summaries).
+- **Human channel:** surface gloss (readable summaries and contextual meaning)

-It encodes events, roles, modality, evidence, time, and confidence explicitly — removing ambiguity from both human and AI communication.
+UL encodes **events, roles, modality, evidence, time, and confidence** explicitly — eliminating ambiguity in both human and AI communication.

-* * *
+---

-##  Repository layout
+## 📂 Repository Layout

 ```
 /